ethangyllenhaal/CARC_pipelines/QuickBytes/GATK_markdown.md

 		--bqsr-recal-file $src/bams/${sample}_recal_data.table \
 		-O $src/bams/${sample}_recal.bam

 We recommend combining these steps per sample for efficiency and smoother troubleshooting.
 One issue is that we do not want large SAM files piling up.
 This can either be done by piping BWA output directly to MarkDuplicatesSpark or removing the SAM file after each loop.
 In case you want to save the SAM files, we did the latter (this isn’t a bad idea if you have the space, in case there is a problem with generating BAM files).
 If you are doing base recalibration, you can also add “rm ${sample}\_debup.bam” to get rid of needless BAM files.
-Later in the pipeline, we assume you did base recalibration, so will use the [sample]\_recal.bam file.
-If you did not use base recalibration, use [sample]\_dedup.bam file in its place.
+Later in the pipeline, we assume you did base recalibration, so will use the {sample}\_recal.bam file.
+If you did not use base recalibration, use {sample}\_dedup.bam file in its place.

 ### Collect alignment and summary statistics (optional)